Interpretable classifiers for prediction of disability trajectories using a nationwide longitudinal database

 Table 2 shows the results of baseline characteristics of the study samples with different trajectory classes.
 This study identified 3210, 642, and 297 participants with normal class, progressive class, and high-onset class, respectively.
-For the comparisons of baseline characteristics among trajectory classes, significant differences were found in all variables except for ethnicity, fruit intake, systolic pressure, length from wrist to shoulder, length from kneel to floor, PWB score, household income per capita, and sufficient financial support.
+For the comparisons of baseline characteristics among trajectory classes, significant differences were found in all variables except for ethnicity, fruit intake, systolic pressure, length from wrist to shoulder, length from kneel to floor, PWB score, household income per capita, diabetes, and sufficient financial support.
 Comparisons between the analytical sample and drop-out sample are presented in Supplementary Table 3.
-The samples in the current analysis were younger, more likely to live with family members and suffer from hypertension, had more females and rural residents, had lower frequency of fruit intake, had higher frequency of leisure activity and heart rate, had better basic activity of daily living, worse chronic condition, and a low level of household income.
+The samples in the current analysis were younger, more likely to live with family members and suffer from hypertension, had more females and rural residents, had lower frequency of fruit intake, had higher frequency of leisure activity and lower heart rate, had better instrumental activity of daily living, less chronic condition, and a low level of household income.

 Performance evaluation of three-class prediction models

 The selected variables with LASSO in five sets of imputation data were shown in Supplementary Table 4, and the optimal hyper-parameters for each of the imputation data sets were listed in Supplementary Table 5.
 The performance of prediction models was shown in Table 3.
 Generally, the performance of five ML algorithms was comparable in the full-variable and selected-variable data sets.
-Specifically, XGBoost and RF achieved relatively the best performance, with balanced accuracy around 0.77, weighted recall around 0.84, weighted specificity and weighted F1 score nearly 0.85.
+Specifically, XGBoost and RF achieved relatively the best performance, with balanced accuracy around 0.77, weighted recall around 0.84, weighted precision and weighted F1 score nearly 0.85.
 Also, the two models performed moderately in other comprehensive indices with Hamming distance ranged 0.16–0.17, Jaccard similarity coefficient of 0.74 to 0.76, and Cohen’s kappa score in the 0.56–0.57 range.
 The SVM model was inferior to RF and XGBoost, while LR and ANN were the worst.
 The sensitivity analyses also showed similar results for three-class prediction among participants who had at least four waves of ADL information (Supplementary Table 6), and who had at least three waves of IADL information (Supplementary Table 7).
 Also, similar prediction performance was observed for predicting disability trajectories with consideration of covariates (Supplementary Table 8) as well as among participants who had complete information on MMSE (Supplementary Table 9).

 Performance evaluation of two-class prediction models